russellballestrini/flask-socketio-llm-completions/README.rst

 - Real-time messaging between users in a chatroom.
 - Ability to join different chatrooms with unique URLs.
-- Integration with OpenAI's language models for generating room titles and processing messages.
+- Integration with language models for generating room titles and processing messages.
 - Syntax highlighting for code blocks within messages.
 - Markdown rendering for messages.
 - Commands to load and save code blocks to AWS S3.